MartijnHoekstra2/IT-Handbook-guide2/Cloud/Cloud Platform: Microsoft Azure.md

 2. Authentication Option 2: AD DS > Identity Sync with ADFS > Micrososft Azure AD < Best option
 * [Azure AD Connect and federation](https://docs.microsoft.com/en-us/azure/active-directory/hybrid/how-to-connect-fed-whatis)
 * [Manage AD FS trust with Azure AD using Azure AD Connect](https://docs.microsoft.com/en-us/azure/active-directory/hybrid/how-to-connect-azure-ad-trust)

+### Discovery Cloud Applications Used in Your Organization
+* Azure AD Cloud App Discovery is a feature of Azure AD premium, and lets you install an agent on devices.
+It will run in the background and search for services which are users are using.
+This is based on HTTP or HTTPS, if the application/services does not use HTTP or HTTPS the application won't be discoverd.
+* Informing the organization that you are going to collect this information is optional.
+Can be specific at the donwload part of the agent.